AtharvAwasthi/Hybrid-Machine-Learning-Framework-to-Forecast-Long-Term-SPG-Potential/README.md

 • Convolutional Neural Network:

-The algorithm utilizes a seperately-trained L2-regularizated Convolutional Neural Network to predict solar power generation potential based on the combined forecasted weather features.
+The algorithm utilizes a seperately-trained L2-regularizated Convolutional Neural Network to predict solar power generation potential for a 10-acre solar farm based on the combined forecasted weather features.